Analida's Ethnic Spoon

 • You can use ground beef instead of ground chicken if you prefer beef.

 • Tamarind paste can be substituted with equal parts of lime juice and brown sugar.
-In this case use ½ Tbsp brown sugar and ½ Tbsp lime juice.
+In this case use ½ tablespoon brown sugar and ½ tablespoon lime juice.

 • Soy sauce can be substituted for fish sauce.